Vivek1258/ibmz-accelerated-for-nvidia-triton-inference-server/README.md

 # IBM Z Accelerated for NVIDIA Triton™ Inference Server Backends <a id="triton-server-backends"></a>

-IBM Z Accelerated for NVIDIA Triton™ Inference Server supports two backends as of today.
+IBM Z Accelerated for NVIDIA Triton™ Inference Server supports three backends as of today.

 - [Python Backend](#python-backend)